gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/pub-sub/README.md

 stringRedisTemplate.convertAndSend("chat", "Hello from Redis!");
 ```

-The Cloud Cache application calls the sendMessage method on the MessageSender class to add an entry to the region that
+The GemFire application calls the sendMessage method on the MessageSender class to add an entry to the region that
 the cache listener is subscribed to:

 ```java